About Meridian StoriesThe People

 Key Volunteers and Advisors

-There have been a small host of undergraduate student interns and volunteers whose contributions have been nothing less than critical to the development and ongoing success of Meridian Stories.
-Without their innovative thinking and dedication, this project would not have survived.
-These hard workers have hailed from Bowdoin College, Colby College, the New England School of Communications and Southern Maine Community College.
+There have been a small host of undergraduate student interns and volunteers whose contributions have been critical to the development and ongoing success of Meridian Stories.
+Hailing mostly from Colby College, they include:

 - Sydney Hammond